 Consuming nutrient-dense foods grown in soil rich with diverse microbial communities positively effects our health

-The presence of beneficial microbes, in the microbiome, enhances nutrient absorption, promotes a healthy balance of bacteria, and supports overall digestive function.
+The presence of beneficial microbes, in the human gut microbiome, enhances nutrient absorption, promotes a healthy balance of bacteria, and supports overall digestive function.

 Modern agricultural practices such as pesticide use and synthetic fertilisers negatively impact soil microbial communities